tiagomms/xr-portfolio/_posts/2024-02-12-xr-design-fellowship-module-06-assign.md

 {% include gallery id="gallery-shots" caption="Screenshots of the actual in game experience" %}

-### Issues
+## Issues
-- Hardware:
+### Hardware:
 - Only works with Meta Quest.
 - Next stage would be use to Unity XR Framework to expand usage or Vision Pro

+### Technical issues

-- Technical issues (the biggest ones and that is why it took so long to finish, and didn't have time to focus so much on design improvement):
+**The biggest ones and that is why it took so long to finish, and didn't have time to focus so much on design improvement:**
 - Bezi Unity bridge:
   - is still a beta version - practically all state data is not passed (except position and rotation).
   - The animations are not ready to be deployed, you essentially have very long Lists of state and interaction data in the inspector.
   - Didn't find documentation in how to quickly get the animation that I want at the certain moment.
 So I had to develop scripts to trigger my main events.
 But once it worked it was exhilarating.
   - The bridge also assigned the inverted x position values for some unknown reason.

 - Meta XR Building Blocks:
   - they are very nice, but there is a fundamental lack of documentation on Meta's scripts and in the examples.
   - Despite the fact they are very cool to use, to deploy them still requires a Unity developer's knowledge.

 - Meta XR:
   - The development in Macs is still very painful.
 Not even the Meta's XR Simulator works there.
 Had to transition project to my old reliable beasty Windows.

-- Design:
+### Design:
 - Grabbing and point/pinch logic works quite well
 - Pokeable items are bit glitchy
 - The snapping part is the part that requires some improvements:
   - I found out dragging the model between states is not as intuitive as I would hope.
 However if you stop dragging, I coded in a way to move it again to default position after less than a second.
   - I created then 2 snap areas to switch between states so it would be easier to drag the object to desired state.
   - Probably adding text to them: Edit Mode, Menu Mode would help immensely users

 ### Feedback